kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 This will only work with the devices listed at the top of the page here: [Audio Clip Documentation](https://developer.sonos.com/reference/control-api/audioclip/)

+If you're not using HASS.IO or just want to run this as a server for other uses, scroll down and check out the Non HASS.IO install steps.

 ## HASS.IO Addon Setup
 ### Install the Add On
 Add this `https://github.com/kevinvincent/hassio-addons` as a custom repository as usual and click install under this addon.